hickford/git-credential-oauth/README.md

 The first time you authenticate, the helper opens a browser window to the host.
 Subsequent authentication within storage lifetime is non interactive.

+## Why fork the original project
+This is a fork of the [git-credential-oauth](https://github.com/hickford/git-credential-oauth) to make it work with ide's in our product [Conveyor](https://conveyordata.com).
+We want to support the following git repositories:
+- azure devops (created a custom implementation: we will contribute this back to the main project if they want it)
+- gitlab
+- github
+- bitbucket

+Additionally, we made a couple of changes to make it easier to work for us:
+- We want the redirect URL's to go to our control plane API such that we can forward them to the correct ide.
+- We want to support overwriting the config through environment variables instead of only git config (easier to manage with kubernetes pods)
+-

 ## Motivation

 Git assumes users can type a password from memory, but hosts such as GitHub no longer accept passwords without two-factor authentication.